Physics365/991CN-X-CW-Decompilation/README.md

 # 991CN X & 991CN CW Decompilation
-This is a repository for decompiling materials for Casio 991CN X and 991CN CW
+This is a repository for decompiling data for Casio 991CN X and 991CN CW